-(ix) Socially Responsible
+ix) Socially Responsible

 The Socially Responsible portfolio actively incorporates the consideration of environmental, social and governance factors in their investment decisions and avoids investing in companies operating in areas of high negative social impact.
-The portfolio comprises investments in equities listed on Australian and international share markets and is invested and managed by external managers along with a number of international and domestic pooled fund investments.
+The portfolio comprises investments in equities listed on Australian and international share markets and is invested and managed by external managers along with a number of international and domestic pooled fund investments and international private equity investments.

 Discretely managed portfolios have been valued by the custodian appointed to hold the assets using market prices applicable at balance date.
 Investments in pooled vehicles have been valued in accordance with the valuations supplied by the managers.
+The valuation of private equity investments is based on the most recent valuation performed by the fund managers plus or minus cash flows between the last valuation date and the reporting date.
+International private equity valuations are generally in accordance with the International Private Equity and Venture Capital Valuation Guidelines Investments.

-Currency conversions have been made at the spot market mid rates applicable at balance date where applicable.
+Where currency conversions have been made at the spot market mid rates applicable at balance date.

-(n) Operation of investment portfolio
+n) Operation of investment portfolio

 Funds SA is responsible for the investment and management of the Fund pursuant to strategies formulated by Funds SA (refer Note 1 (c)).
 Funds SA operates a multi layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
-For the year ending 30 June 2023, Funds SA managed seven (2022: seven) distinct investment options for the Scheme which were available to investors, each differing by strategic asset allocation:
+For the year ending 30 June 2024, Funds SA managed seven (2023: seven) distinct investment options for the Scheme which were available to investors, each differing by strategic asset allocation:

-- · High Growth
+- High Growth

 - Balanced

 - Moderate

-- Stable (previously known as Conservative)
+- Stable

 - Capital Defensive

 - Cash

-- Socially Responsible
+- · Socially Responsible